Jake Sully: Avatar: The Way of Water (2022)

+Comics

 Avatar: The Next Shadow (2021)

 Shortly after the events of the Avatar, Jake has the Na'vi give his human body a traditional burial and moves the Omaticaya Clan near Hell's Gate to be close to the human allies who were allowed to stay on Pandora.
 Two weeks later, Jake still visits his former body's burial site, envisioning himself as a human.
 Neytiri informs him she must go help the Olangi Clan, who had suffered the most casualties from the war.
 Jake, thinking about how the other clan's belief in him is getting shaky, agrees with her and sees her off.

 Jake confides in Mo'at his lack of self-confidence as clan leader and the guilt he faces for the destruction of Hometree.
 Mo'at assures Jake that he is stronger than he thinks, and that their new home and him becoming Toruk Makto was Eywa's will.
 Tsu'tey's parents, Artsut and Ateyo, arrive with their other son, Arvok, who challenges Jake's position as Olo'eyktan by invoking First Blood.
 Jake agrees to fight Arvok despite Mo'at warning that the ritual is dangerous.
 Jake easily defeats Arvok by cutting his arm and drawing blood.
 Angry about his loss, Arvok throws his knife at Jake, who catches it, but gets poisoned and collapses into a coma.

 In his coma, Jake has nightmares where he is tormented by the deceased Miles Quaritch and Tsu'tey, until he unintentionally makes tsaheylu with the Tree of Souls and is transported into the Pandoran Neural Network.
 The manifested spirits of Eytukan and Tsu'tey urge him to forgive himself for his mistakes and offer guidance.
 Tsu'tey reveals Artsut and Ateyo's plan to Jake, explaining that although their actions were wrong, they had the interests of the Omaticaya at heart.
 Jake decides that he will punish them for their wrongdoings, while also being merciful towards them in doing so.

 Awaking from his coma, Jake exiles Artsut and Ateyo for their assassination attempt.
 After they leave, he gathers the Omaticaya, promising to do his best and lead them to a better future.
 Neytiri returns and finds Jake at the gravesite.
 Neytiri comments that he doesn't seem like himself, but Jake reassures her that he has never felt more like himself and leaves his human body behind.